pydicom/sendit/docs/config.md

 x-goog-project-id: 12345
 ```

+** Note we aren't currently using this header and it works fine.

 Note that this approach isn't suited for having more than one study - when that is the case, the study will likely be registered with the batch.
 Importantly, for the above, there must be a `GOOGLE_APPLICATION_CREDENTIALS` filepath exported in the environment, or it should be run on a Google Cloud Instance (unlikely).